 Is the RND a list I can download to scrub against?

 What happens after I query a number to the RND?

 How PossibleNOW can help?

-DNCSolution provides access to the RND as an optional, value-added service, and PossibleNOW acts as a Caller Agent on our clients’ behalf.
-DNCSolution will provide a seamless integration to this database to ensure you maintain compliance with all federal regulations for calling landlines, wireless, and VOIP numbers.
+DNCSolution provides fully integrated access to the RND database as an optional, value-added service, and PossibleNOW acts as a Caller Agent on our clients’ behalf.
+DNCSolution combined with the RND database ensures you maintain compliance with all federal regulations for calling landlines, wireless, and VOIP numbers.

 Additionally, PossibleNOW will provide a full suite of enhanced services, such as full audit histories, reporting, and data cleansing services, to go along with access to the RND.
 Customers who add our Mobile Scoring Solution will be able to scrub mobile numbers against a database that goes back to 2012, providing a much more robust verification method.
 The RND database only verifies numbers as far back as July 27, 2020.